Ancient Ruins Complex

 Mehrauli Archaeological Park is a sprawling heritage site in South Delhi, home to over 1,000 years of architectural relics from the Delhi Sultanate, Mughals, and British era — a paradise for history lovers, heritage walkers, and nature seekers.
 Unlike more touristy sites, it offers a quiet, immersive historical experience amidst nature.

-Known For: A unique blend of Sultanate, Mughal, colonial architecture and iconic structures like Jamali Kamali Mosque, Balban’s Tomb, Rajon Ki Baoli, and Metcalfe’s Folly.
+Known for: A unique blend of Sultanate, Mughal, colonial architecture and iconic structures like Jamali Kamali Mosque, Balban’s Tomb, Rajon Ki Baoli, and Metcalfe’s Folly.

 Restricted Items: Smoking, alcohol, loud music and Littering is strictly prohibited.